-- 97. As of September 2019, this HKSRE conforms with International Standard on Review Engagements (ISRE) 2400 (Revised), Engagements to Review Historical Financial Statements except that references to the IESBA's Code of Ethics for Professional Accountants are replaced by the HKICPA's Code of Ethics for Professional Accountants.
+- 97. As of January 2024, this HKSRE conforms with International Standard on Review Engagements (ISRE) 2400 (Revised), Engagements to Review Historical Financial Statements except that references to the IESBA's Code of Ethics for Professional Accountants (including International Independence Standards) are replaced by the HKICPA's Code of Ethics for Professional Accountants.
 With the exception of the foregoing difference, compliance with the requirements of this HKSRE ensures compliance with ISRE 2400 (Revised). - 98.
-Additional local guidance is provided in footnote 11a, 13a of Appendix 1 and footnotes 20a, 22a, 24a, 27a, 29a, 30a and 31a of Appendix 2.
+Additional local guidance is provided in footnote 18a, footnote 1a of Appendix 1 and footnotes 3a, 5a, 7a, 10a, 12a, 13a and 14a of Appendix 2.